EmpireOfMann/blacklight/README.md

 ---

-*© EmpireOfMann.
-For questions or suggestions, open an issue or contact via GitHub.*
+*For questions or suggestions, open an issue or contact via GitHub.*